ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-32.md

 			// ...
 		};
     }

     _getRevisions() {
-    	// Example of an asynchronous call to the database
+    	// An example of an asynchronous call to the database
-        // that fetches revisions data for the document.
+        // that fetches the revisions data for the document.
-        // Don't return `diffData` property for those revisions! return fetch( /* ... */ ).then( /* ... */ );
+        // Do not return the `diffData` property for these revisions! return fetch( /* ... */ ).then( /* ... */ );
     }
 }